 Cooper’s Ferry Field School (Summer 2015), Cottonwood, Idaho

 Detailed trowel excavation of one of the oldest sites in the American West.
 Recorded artifact locations using the Total Station and entered information into the cataloging database on site.
 Resided at a BLM campsite for duration of the field school season.

 LEADERSHIP AND OTHER EXPERIENCE

 Over 20 years experience in the graphic design industry, in both leadership and self-reliant roles.
 Award-winning art direction of interactive media and creation of print materials.
 Experience in project management, user experience, writing, editing, photography, illustration and proofreading.

-Volunteer Lab Technician (previously an intern), Los Encinos State Historic Park Laboratory in Encino, CA January 2015 to present, California Department of Parks and Recreation
+Volunteer Lab Technician (previously an intern), Los Encinos State Historic Park Laboratory in Encino, CA January 2015 to March 2018, California Department of Parks and Recreation

 Sorting, cataloging and digitization of diverse cultural materials from the Encino Village Site, including ceramics, shell, lithics, faunal and more.
 Includes Fernandeño Tataviam cultural heritage from at least the last 2,000 years.
 Over 600 hours of lab time.